 This patient is experiencing 4-8 headaches a month, a frequency well above the threshold of 2 to 3 attacks per month beyond which preventive headache treatment is encouraged.
 Many physicians might recommend treatment with a beta-adrenergic blocker for this patient.
-Traditional reasons for preferring beta-blockers in this case might include the fact that 2 beta-blockers, propranolol and timolol, are Food and Drug Administration-approved for migraine prophylaxis, a status that reflects the level of evidence supporting their efficacy in migraine treatment.
+Traditional reasons for preferring betablockers in this case might include the fact that 2 beta-blockers, propranolol and timolol, are Food and Drug Administration-approved for migraine prophylaxis, a status that reflects the level of evidence supporting their efficacy in migraine treatment.
 They also are among a handful of drugs considered by treatment guidelines to be first-line choices for prophylaxis.
+Additionally, this patient has stage 1 hypertension, making it attractive to choose a possible "two-fer" drug that might benefit both hypertension and headache.
+Finally, beta-blockers are inexpensive and widely perceived as safe, despite well-known "nuisance" side effects such as exercise intolerance and fatigue.